JuliaDynamics/Agents.jl/docs/src/index.md

 An ABM consists of autonomous agents that behave given a set of rules.
 A classic example of an ABM is [Schelling's segregation model](https://www.tandfonline.com/doi/abs/10.1080/0022250X.1971.9989794), which we implement as an example here.
-This model uses a regular grid and defines agents as the cells of the grid.
+This model uses a regular grid and defines agents at random positions on the grid.
 Agents can be from different social groups.
 Agents are happy/unhappy based on the fraction of their neighbors that belong to the same group as they are.
 If they are unhappy, they keep moving to new locations until they are happy.